dark-teal-coder/web-coursera-course-summary/README.md

 ## Repository Description

-This project is my second attempt to turn a repository into a website using GitHub Pages.
+This project is my second attempt to turn a repository into a website using GitHub Pages but is my first attempt to make a multi-page website.
 It contains summaries of the Coursera course "Fundamentals of Investing" in bullet point form.

 ## Credits